Issue No. 116 March 25, 2015

-Raising the Barr Weekly Memo: Are You Walking Your Walk?
+Raising the Barr Weekly Memo: Are You Self-Sabotaging Your Web Site?

 Raising the Barr is a weekly memo, which is always pithy, powerful and succinct.
 It focuses on innovative ideas by maximizing your life and business while leveraging strategy, content, technology and the web, to help you transform the success.

 You may subscribe and encourage others to subscribe by clicking here.